BIGbench2024/BIGbench2024/README.md

 # BIGbench: A Unified Benchmark for Social Bias in Text-to-Image Models Based on Multi-modal LLM
-This repository is supplement material for the paper: BIGbench: A Unified Benchmark for Social Bias in Text-to-Image Models Based on Multi-modal LLM
+This repository is supplement material for the paper: BIGbench: A Unified Benchmark for Evaluating Multi-dimensional Social Biases in Text-to-Image Models

 📖: [![paper](https://img.shields.io/badge/arXiv-Paper-<COLOR>.svg)]() &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;